Cryptocarya floydii: Description

 Cryptocarya floydii is a tree that typically grows to a height of up to 15 m and a trunk dbh of 25 cm.
 The trunk is irregular, sometimes fluted, buttressed and multi-stemmed.
 The leaves are lance-shaped, mostly 30–110 mm long, 10–35 mm wide and leathery, the upper surface dark green and shiny, the lower surface dull green.
 The flowers are dull green and borne in panicles that are shorter than the leaves, the perianth tube 1.6 mm long and 1.7 mm wide.
 The tepals are 2.2 mm long and 1.1 mm wide, the outer anthers 0.7 mm long and 0.5 mm wide, the inner anthers 0.7 mm long and 0.4 mm wide.
 Flowering occurs between October and February and the fruit is a spherical black drupe, 10–15 mm long and 12–18 mm wide.

 Taxonomy

 Cryptocarya floydii was first formally described in 1979 by André Joseph Guillaume Henri Kostermans in the journal Brunonia, from specimens collected on Glenugie Peak near Grafton in 1959.

 Distribution and habitat

-This species of Cryptocarya grows in drier rainforest, usually in rocky areas, at altitudes between 300 and 1050 m between the Bunya Mountains in southern Queensland and Wollomombi Falls in northern New South Wales.
+This species of Cryptocarya grows in drier rainforest, usually in rocky areas, from 300 to 1050 m elevation between the Bunya Mountains in southern Queensland and Wollomombi Falls in northern New South Wales.